ivan859/document-management-service-challenge/README.md

 50mb is very aggressive, but could be archivable if
 * We introduce a queue (eventing pattern), if we limit the amount of concurrent uploads through queues we could archive this.
 * Direct upload to Minio using upload pre-sign url.

+### Postman

+Find a postman folder that you can export to call the endpoints in this applicaiton.

 ## Overview 🚀